External organization | subordinate agency | Ministry of Culture and Equality

-The Norwegian Media Authority is a governmental supervisory and administrative body that implements legislation and the decisions of the Storting, the Government and the Ministry of Culture.
+The Norwegian Media Authority is a governmental supervisory and administrative body that implements legislation and the decisions of the Storting, the Government and the Ministry of Culture and Equality.
 The Norwegian Media Authority shall promote freedom of expression, due process and a vibrant democracy.

 The authority's responsibilities include raising awareness on children's use of digital media and computer games, rules for radio and television broadcasts and age limits for cinema films and the registration of videograms.
 In addition, the authority handles subsidy schemes and supervises market and ownership issues relating to the daily press and broadcasting.